ryanstraits/ryanstraits.github.io/_posts/2012-07-27-how-to-know-youre-from-kansas-city.md

 49. When you go out of town you tell people the name of the suburb you're from (instead of just saying you're from "Kansas City"), as if they've ever heard of it!
 50. You're not really offended by this list because you've found yourself agreeing with so much of it!

+With love,<br>
-With love,The T-County connection
+The T-County connection

+---

-You can find a copy of my buddies' list, "You Know You're From T-County If..." <a href="http://bluestarmorning.xanga.com/11899865/item/">here</a>, on my old Xanga site.
+You can find a copy of my buddies' list, **"You Know You're From T-County If..."** <a href="http://bluestarmorning.xanga.com/11899865/item/">here</a>, on my old Xanga site.

-Serious post on life, marriage, babies 'n such coming soon.
-Like maybe 3 months soon.